zquestz/s/README.md

 ## Provider Autocompletion

 Autocompletion for providers is supported.
-For setting up autocompletion,
+For setting up autocompletion:

 1. Have `s` installed
 2. Add the following lines to `~/.bash_profile`